Rule 5.502. Definitions and use of terms

 (6)"Clerk" means the clerk of the juvenile court.

 (7)"Court" means the juvenile court and includes any judicial officer of the juvenile court.

-(8)"Court-ordered services" or "court-ordered treatment program" means child welfare services or services provided by an appropriate agency ordered at a disposition hearing at which the child is declared a dependent child of the court, and any hearing thereafter, for the purpose of maintaining or reunifying a child with a parent or guardian.
+(8)"Court-ordered services" or "court-ordered treatment program" means child welfare services or services provided by an appropriate agency ordered at a dispositional hearing at which the child is declared a dependent child or ward of the court, and any hearing thereafter, for the purpose of maintaining or reunifying a child with a parent or guardian.

 (9)"Date the child entered foster care" means:

 (A)In dependency, the date on which the court sustained the petition filed under section 300 or 60 days after the "initial removal" of the child as defined below, whichever is earlier; or